lrcortizo/PetsJavaEEApplication/README.md

 In the following sections you can find an explanation of how you can configure the WildFly server by editing the `standalone.xml`.
-However, the `additional-material/wildfly` directory of the project includes a `standalone.xml` ready to be used that you can just copy to your WildFly server (replacing the original `standalone/configuration/standalone.xml` file).
+However, the `additional-material/wildfly` directory of the project includes a `standalone.xml` ready to be used for the 10.1.0 and 10.1.0 versions that you can just copy to your WildFly server (replacing the original `standalone/configuration/standalone.xml` file).

 #### 1.6.1.
 Datasource configuration
 There are several ways to add a datasource to a WildFly server.
 We are going to add it by editing the `standalone/configuration/standalone.xml` configuration file of the server.
 To do so, you have to edit this file and add the following content to the `<datasources>` element:

 ```xml
 <datasource jndi-name="java:jboss/datasources/xcs" pool-name="MySQLPool">
 	<connection-url>jdbc:mysql://localhost:3306/xcs</connection-url>